 Tracing medical supplies is another area that holds promise.
 There are already blockchain-based tracking systems that allow healthcare providers, pharmacies, and pharmaceutical sellers to authenticate drug shipments.
 Global pharmaceutical company Boehringer Ingelheim is using one such system to authenticate pharma products and help combat counterfeits.

-Forty-four percent of organisations are capable of using blockchain technology to document transactions in a secure manner.
+Forty-four percent of organizations are capable of using blockchain technology to document transactions in a secure manner.

 — SAP Digital Readiness Assessment

 The public sector is looking at the potential of blockchain to serve as the official registry for government and citizen-owned assets like buildings, houses, vehicles, and patents.
 Blockchains could also facilitate voting, reduce fraud, and improve back-office functions like purchasing.
 The technology is ideal for public sector use cases because of heavy regulations that need to be vetted and verified – and the blockchain makes these processes entirely “trustless.”

 In the Italian Province of South Tyrol, the government is fighting bureaucracy on multiple fronts using blockchain through partnerships with the Hyperledger Project and the Blockchain Research Institute.
 The project allows them to create, authenticate, and maintain people’s data indefinitely.
 Citizens no longer have to fill out forms every time they engage with the government.
 And civil servants can combine four steps into one to simplify the process.
 The technology also helps them comply with European data sharing regulations.
 Besides simplifying citizen engagements, it’s also bringing greater trust, transparency, and protection against corruption because transactions can’t be disturbed once recorded.